-Pontevedra is also the starting point of the last of the route variations on the Camino Portugués: variante espiritual, which includes a boat ride and joing the central route in Padrón.
+Pontevedra is also the starting point of the last of the route variations on el Camino Portugués: variante espiritual, which includes a boat ride and joins the central route in Padrón.

 - Caldas de Reis is well-known for its thermal waters.